+CMPS 240 3 cr.
 Data Structures and Algorithms

 (Prerequisite: CMPS 144) An examination of the issues of data representation, algorithm structure, and encapsulation as they pertain to the development of object-oriented software.

 Abstract data types studied include stacks, queues, binary trees, n-ary trees, and graphs.
 Various representation alternatives are analyzed and compared, trade-offs frequently encountered by software developers are discussed.

+CMPS 250 3 cr.
 Machine Organization and Assembly Language Programming